 Please enclose your passport sized photograph for your latest renewal this will be put in your card by Elaine.
-Send your cheque and a stamped addressed envelope to the usual address:- Brookbank Farm, Bridge Lane, Blackden, CW4 8BX.
+You can either pay direct to the account Jodrell Bank Angling Club sort code 205108 account 33095924 or send your cheque and a stamped addressed envelope to the usual address:- Brookbank Farm, Bridge Lane, Blackden, CW4 8BX.

 Pete & Elaine have increased the membership subs for the 2020 season to £65.
 Juniors will stay at the same price.